JustinMi/JustinMi.github.io/_posts/2017-05-30-migrating-sql-databases-pcari.md

 We are in the home stretch!
 Now, all we need to do is apply any migrations you made to the new MySQL database.

 Before we do so, however, we also need to edit a migrations so we avoid an error in the future.
 Go to `malasakit-v1 > malasakit-django > pcari > migrations > 0039_auto_20161024_1727.py` and and change all the `max_length=30` and `max_length=300 arguments to `max_length=255` which is the conventional amount.
 You can do this in your text editor using any "find-and-replace" commands.

+{% include image.html url="/assets/images/localization_blog_post/endclothing.png" description="An example of a webstore that offers differing versions of its website depending on the country it is shipping to" style="width=80%" %}

 Also, in `0052_auto_20170609_1902.py` and `models.py` I changed the `max_length` of `langauge = models.Charfield` to 25.